flamingquaks/promptrek/gh-pages/user-guide/workflows.md

 ## Overview

 Workflows allow you to create complex, multi-step automated procedures in your `project.promptrek.yaml` that work across all supported AI coding editors.
-Introduced in **v3.1.0**, workflows extend the existing `Command` model with optional fields for defining structured, repeatable processes.
+Introduced in **schema v3.1.0**, workflows extend the existing `Command` model with optional fields for defining structured, repeatable processes.

 ## Quick Start